PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 prove exact context identity, callback order, arguments, and raw schemas, while the owner-aware affected suite preserves all independent occurrences and neighboring boundaries.

+## Inherited target-context construction contract repair

+The next characterization gate exposed one stale test-only construction count.
+The lowerer already contains four target-specific `ModelIRPassContext(...)` constructions for SE-FC/Gather, SiNet summary, precision cleanup, and singleton/consecutive-Reshape helpers; the old test still expected only two.

+The contract now identifies all four owning helpers explicitly, requires exactly one construction in each, and preserves the identical target ModelIR, target LayoutState, and session diagnostics arguments.
+The focused file passes (`29 passed in 0.55s`).
+No production source, context lifetime, graph behavior, pass order, API, artifact, dependency, TensorFlow boundary, or 128/128 store entry changed.